 I know.
 I know.
 We’re up against the odds.
 Ed Wassermann of Washington and Lee writes of the “the palpable sense of decline, of rot, of a loss of spine, determination, gutlessness” that pervades the field today.
 David Simon goes further.
 The former Baltimore Sun reporter covered urban life so brilliantly his work inspired books and TV series such as Homicide and The Wire.
 Now he expresses increasing cynicism “about the ability of daily journalism to affect any kind of meaningful change.”
 And he concludes: “One of the sad things about contemporary journalism is that it actually matters very little.”

 But Hrant Dink thought journalism matters.
-He had edited the only Armenian newspaper in turkey.
+He had edited the only Armenian newspaper in Turkey.
 “I want to write and ask how we can change this historical conflict into peace,” he told the Committee to Protect Journalists.
 Dink was the target of death threats from nationalists who saw his work as an act of treachery.
-And on January 19th of this year, Hrant Dink was shot and killed outside his newspaper’s offices.
+And on Jan.
+19 of this year, Hrant Dink was shot and killed outside his newspaper’s offices.
 Because journalism matters.

 Sahar Hussein Ali al-Haydari thought journalism matters.
 Targeted twice for abduction last year, she had recovered after surgery following an assassin’s attempt on her life.
 Later in the year a gunman killed her fiancé.
 Al Haydari was investigating a suicide attack on a police station when she, too, was shot to death.
 Not knowing she was dead, a source called to give her more information for the story.
 One of the gunmen actually answered her phone, saying to the caller: “She went to Hell.”
 Because journalism matters.